Search sheldonbrown.com and sheldonbrown.org

 File storage, backups and crash recovery are different in Pinnacle v.
 15 and in the newer products.
 It is important to know how to manage these when saving, archiving or deleting files, and to avoid losing a project due to a crash or other problem.

 Video files are huge, and HD video files are bigger.
 Even with the best data compression, an hour of HD video will be several gigabytes in size.
-By default, all Pinnacle and Avid versions store your work on the C: drive.
-You do much better to store it elsewhere, in order to avoid conflict with the operating system or other applications.
+By default, all Pinnacle and Avid versions store your work on the C: drive, which they must share with the operating system or other applications -- also slowing performance.
 I place the source files, project files and render files each on a different physical drive, so a drive doesn't have to shuttle back and forth among bits of different files.
 Each of the drives I use is at least one terabyte in size.

-The application loads faster from a solid-state drive, and putting render files there speeds rending somewhat -- though rendering actually works the CPU much harder than storage.
-I am now using a solid-state drive as my C: drive, and I'm never going back!
+The application loads faster from a solid-state drive, and putting render files there speeds rendering somewhat -- though rendering actually works the CPU much harder than storage.

 In Pinnacle v.
 15, the project file serves only as a placeholder and pointer.
 In older versions, its size is zero bytes, and in newer ones only a few bytes.
 Editing instructions, as well as items generated or processed during editing, are stored in a subfolder of the folder where the project file resides.
 The subfolder has the same filename as the project.